SkylineCommunications/dataminer-docs/connector-help/connector_help/DEV Switch SNMP.md

 ### Alarms Page

-The top part of this page, **Alarms Config**,contains the alarm configurations.
+The top part of this page, **Alarms Config**, contains the alarm configurations.
 The four toggle buttons are used to enable/disable the sending of different types of alarm traps.
 You can find more detailed information about these types by double-clicking the parameter.
 You can also open a pop-up page with the **Error Alarm Config** button that allows you to further configure the type of error traps sent.

 The bottom section of the page contains the alarms that were generated from inside the device, with a timestamp added by DataMiner.